CTechDigitalpt/sneaky-snake-game/README.md

 The game automatically saves your top 10 highest scores locally in your browser.
 These scores are displayed in the high scores panel, allowing you to track your progress and challenge yourself to beat your personal best.

+** Scores are saved in your web browser's cache.
+If you wish to start fresh and reset all high scores, simply clear your browser cache for this site. **

 ## Installation

 1. Clone the repository: